gurkirt/realtime-action-detection/README.md

   * Then (during training) navigate to http://localhost:8097/ (see the Training section below for more details).

 ## Dataset
-To make things easy, we provide extracted `rgb` images from videos along with with optical flow images (both `brox flow` and `real-time flow`) computed for ucf24 dataset, you can download it from my [google drive link](https://drive.google.com/file/d/1o2l6nYhd-0DDXGP-IPReBP4y1ffVmGSE/view?usp=sharing).
+To make things easy, we provide extracted `rgb` images from videos along with optical flow images (both `brox flow` and `real-time flow`) computed for ucf24 dataset, you can download it from my [google drive link](https://drive.google.com/file/d/1o2l6nYhd-0DDXGP-IPReBP4y1ffVmGSE/view?usp=sharing).
-It is almost 6Gb tar ball, download it and extract it wherever you going to store your experiments.
+It is almost 6Gb tarball, download it and extract it wherever you going to store your experiments.

 UCF24DETECTION is a dataset loader Class in `data/ucf24.py` that inherits `torch.utils.data.Dataset` making it fully compatible with the `torchvision.datasets` [API](http://pytorch.org/docs/torchvision/datasets.html).

 ## Training SSD
 - Requires fc-reduced [VGG-16](https://arxiv.org/abs/1409.1556) model weights,
-weights are laready there in dataset tar ball under train_data subfolder.
+weights are already there in dataset tarball under `train_data` subfolder.
 - By default, we assume that you have downloaded that dataset.
-- To train SSD using the train script simply specify the parameters listed in `train-ucf24.py` as a flag or manually change them.
+- To train SSD using the training script simply specify the parameters listed in `train-ucf24.py` as a flag or manually change them.

 Let's assume that you extracted dataset in `/home/user/ucf24/` directory then your train command from the root directory of this repo is going to be: